 We are an excellent destination club for players who are looking for a pathway into higher level Women’s Football in the VFLW or AFLW.

-In 2019, our reigning Best & Fairest winner Ruby Svarc was recruited to Essendon in the VFLW, with another four St Mary’s Salesian players also listed at VFLW clubs: Pip Peschke (Hawthorn), Lisa Davie (Richmond), Bec Grant (Collingwood) and Kat Newton (Collingwood).
+Another four St Mary’s Salesian players have been listed at VFLW clubs: Pip Peschke (Hawthorn), Lisa Davie (Richmond), Bec Grant (Collingwood) and Kat Newton (Collingwood).

-In 2017 , Pip Peschke, was recruited to the Box Hill Hawks in the VFLW and ended up finishing 3rd in their Best and Fairest.
+In 2017 , Pip Peschke, was recruited from St Mary’s Salesian to the Box Hill Hawks in the VFLW and ended up finishing 3rd in their Best and Fairest.
 In 2018, our reigning Best & Fairest winner, Lisa Davie, was recruited to Richmond VFLW and also finished third in their Best and Fairest.

 The opportunity of playing in the VAFA Rep side is another pathway opportunity into higher level football.
 In 2019, our leading goalkicker Steph Lawrence won the Spirit of the VAFA Award playing for the VAFA Big V Rep side and was invited to try out for the Casey Demons in the VFLW.
 Two of our players, Lisa Davie and Tash Rappos both played in the first-ever VAFA Women’s Big V Representative side in 2017.